GIS is used extensively by emergency services for protection and prevention and response

-Geography is an increasingly vital strategic and operational resource for helping police, fire, ambulance and other rescue services in protection, prevention and response.
+Geographic information is a vital strategic and operational resource for helping police, fire, ambulance and other rescue services operate effectively.

 Emergency services are using Cadcorp SIS either directly or as component of an application in the following strategic and operational activities: